Montserrat Caballé: International success

 In 1974, Caballé appeared in the title role of Verdi's Aida at the Liceu in January, in Verdi's I vespri siciliani at the Met in March, and in Parisina d'Este at Carnegie Hall, also in March.
 She appeared as Norma at the Bolshoi Theatre in Moscow and in Adriana Lecouvreur at La Scala in April.
-She was filmed as Norma in Orange in July by Pierre Jourdain.
+She was filmed as Norma in Orange in July by Pierre Jourdan.
 She recorded Aida with Riccardo Muti in July and made a recording of duets with Giuseppe Di Stefano in August.
 In September 1974, she underwent major surgery to remove a large benign mass from her abdomen.
-She recovered and was performing again on stage by early 1975.
+She recovered and was performing again onstage by early 1975.
 In 1976 Caballé appeared at the Met once again as Norma and sang her first Aida in that house, alongside Robert Nagy as Radamès and Marilyn Horne as Amneris.
 She appeared in the title role of Ariadne auf Naxos by Richard Strauss and sang Mimì in Puccini's La bohème with Luciano Pavarotti as Rodolfo.

-In 1977 Caballé made her debut with the San Francisco Opera in the title role of Puccini's Turandot.
+In 1977, Caballé made her debut with the San Francisco Opera in the title role of Puccini's Turandot.
 She returned to that house ten more times over the next decade in such roles as Elvira in Verdi's Ernani and the title roles in Ponchielli's La Gioconda, Rossini's Semiramide, and Puccini's Tosca, among others.

 Having lost some of her earlier brilliance and purity of voice, Caballé offered more dramatic expressive singing in roles that demanded it.
 In 1978, she was Tosca in San Francisco with Pavarotti, Norma in Madrid, and Adriana Lecouvreur at the Met opposite José Carreras.
 She continued to appear often at the Met during the 1980s, in roles such as Tosca (1980, 1985) and Elisabetta (1985), and also sang concerts in 1981 and 1983.
 She gave her final performances at the Met in October 1985 as Tosca with Pavarotti as Cavaradossi and Cornell MacNeil as Scarpia.